Potty Training Boys in only 3 Days – Tips, Tales and Takes

 We did stickers, cars, Dora and again in that order.

-Left over pizza was for lunch and in Harry’s words, “This is good”.
+Leftover pizza was for lunch ,and in Harry’s words, “This is good”.

 As for me, I feel like I am camping.
 Pretty gross myself and pretty tired.
-The house, well for those who know me, you would laugh at how I have let it go.
+The house, well, for those who know me, you would laugh at how I have let it go.

-The weather is amazing and it truly is killing us at what we could be doing – two dudes with a car in the city – but oh well.
+The weather is amazing, and it truly is killing us at what we could be doing – two dudes with a car in the city – but oh well.

 Thanks for all the emails and Facebook thoughts.
 I will report again later on.